slovnicki/beamer/package/README.md

 Note that "Navigator 1.0" (i.e. imperative `push`/`pop` and friends) can be used alongside Beamer.
 We already saw that `Navigator.pop` is used for upward navigation.
 This tells us that we are using the same `Navigator`, but just with a different API.

-Pages pushed with `Navigator.of(context).push` (or any similar action) will not be contributing to `BeamLocation`'s state, meaning the browser's URL will not change.
+Pages pushed with `Navigator.of(context).push` (or any similar action) will not be contributing to `BeamStack`'s state, meaning the browser's URL will not change.
 One can update just the URL via `Beamer.of(context).updateRouteInformation(...)`.
 Of course, when using Beamer on mobile, this is a non-issue as there is no URL to be seen.

 In general, every navigation scenario should be implementable declaratively (defining page stacks) instead of imperatively (pushing), but the difficulty to do so may vary.